HOME - Site-Using Tips - open only this page - into left frame

 NO

 As explained above, sometimes using the model of d.school's model (including its sequence of modes) can be useful "for the purpose of learning."
 But for other purposes, using their educational process as-is may not be the best strategy.
-Utley explains why, in the next paragraph of his recent article (in 2014) urging us to drop the design-thinking crutches:
+Utley explains why, in the next paragraph of his article (from 2014) urging us to drop the design-thinking crutches:

 "The process we use for teaching isn’t meant to be replicated and repeated verbatim in perpetuity.
 It should flex and adapt and be changed by adept design thinkers with an understanding of the organization, who are capable of acting on instincts in accordance with the underlying principles of human-centered design."